mckinsey/vizro/vizro-core/docs/pages/user-guides/table.md

 Vizro offers two models - the [`AgGrid`][vizro.models.AgGrid] model and the [`Table`][vizro.models.Table] model - for the above two approaches respectively.
 They both visualize tabular data in similar ways.

-The main difference between the two is that the [`AgGrid`][vizro.models.AgGrid] model is based on plotly's [Dash AG Grid](https://dash.plotly.com/dash-ag-grid) component, while the [`Table`][vizro.models.Table] model is based on the [Dash DataTable](https://dash.plotly.com/datatable) component.
+The main difference between the two is that the [`AgGrid`][vizro.models.AgGrid] model is based on Plotly's [Dash AG Grid](https://dash.plotly.com/dash-ag-grid) component, while the [`Table`][vizro.models.Table] model is based on the [Dash DataTable](https://dash.plotly.com/datatable) component.

 Both approaches have similar base features, and are configurable in similar ways.
 However, the AG Grid offers more advanced features out-of-the-box, is more customizable